Should I ship or rent a kayak?

 US Postal Service: http://postcalc.usps.com/.

-If you have experience in shipping kayaks or large river equipment, please let us know especially what kind of experiences you have had with the above resources!
+We know it is not easy shipping a boat, so if you have experience in shipping kayaks or large river equipment, please let us know what kind of luck you have had with the above resources!